PeterO.Numbers.EContext

 A context object for arbitrary-precision arithmetic settings.

-Copies this arithmetic context and sets the copy’s “ClampNormalExponents” flag to the given value.
+Copies this arithmetic context and sets the copy’s “ClampNormalExponents” flag to the specified value.

 Parameters: